 curl -L -O http://snappy.computop.org/get/SnapPy.tar.gz tar xfz SnapPy.tar.gz; cd SnapPy

-There are two more dependencies that need to be dealt with:
+There is one more dependency that need to be dealt with:

 Finally, compile and install the SnapPy module (which will install certain other dependencies) and test: